Pylons/pyramid/docs/zcml/route.rst

   ignored when attached to a route that has a ``*traverse`` remainder marker in its pattern.

-  .. note:: This feature is new as of :mod:`repoze.bfg` 1.3.

 ``request_method``
   A string representing an HTTP method name, e.g. ``GET``, ``POST``, ``HEAD``, ``DELETE``, ``PUT``.
 If this argument is not specified, this route will match if the request has *any* request method.
 If this predicate returns false, route matching continues.

-  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

 ``path_info``
   The value of this attribute represents a regular expression pattern that will be tested against the ``PATH_INFO`` WSGI environment variable.
 If the regex matches, this predicate will be true.
 If this predicate returns false, route matching continues.

-  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

 ``request_param``
   This value can be any string.
 A view declaration with this